idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

 **colPercent** in row - Accepts a number from 0 to 100.
 This number defines the width of a single grid column as a percentage of the row element's width.
-It defaults to 100(%).

 **size** in column - Accepts any positive number.
 This number defines how many grid columns wide the given layout column should be.
 It defaults to 1.
 Since `size` accepts any number from 0 to Infinity, you can make your layout column as many grid columns wide as you want, extending beyond the screen width if norwarp prop is set on the row.
 If is not set on the row, the column will wrap.
 The size value will overridethe width value in the style prop for the column, and that's because we wat to have a predictable offset, that is a multiple of the grid column width.